rust-lang/book/second-edition/nostarch/chapter15.md

 ## Reference Cycles Can Leak Memory

-Rust’s memory safety guarantees make it *difficult* but not impossible to accidentally create memory that is never cleaned up (known as a *memory leak*).
+Rust’s memory safety guarantees make it difficult, but not impossible, to accidentally create memory that is never cleaned up (known as a *memory leak*).
 Preventing memory leaks entirely is not one of Rust’s guarantees in the same way that disallowing data races at compile time is, meaning memory leaks are